rikifujihara/rikifujhara/README.md

 - Rails for MVC
 - Hosted on free Heroku dyno (please excuse the slow initial load)
-- Image uploads stored on AWS
+- Image uploads stored using AWS
 - Devise used for Authentication
 - Styled using Bootstrap